-EMS.8.21 BACHELOR OF COMMERCE HONOURS IN INDUSTRIAL AND ORGANISATIONAL PSYCHOLOGY a) The student must have completed IOPS111, IOPS211, IOPS221, IOPS311 and IOPS321.
+EMS.9.21 BACHELOR OF COMMERCE HONOURS IN INDUSTRIAL AND ORGANISATIONAL PSYCHOLOGY e) The student must have completed IOPS111 (or PSYC111), IOPS211, IOPS211, IOPS311 and IOPS321 (or PSYC312).
 The student must have at least 60% for IOPS311 and at least 60% for IOPS321.
 The IOPS321 module is needed to continue with IOPP614 and IOPP671.
 The following psychology and statistics modules are also required: PSYC211, PSYC212, PSYC221, PSYC311, PSYC321, STTN111 and STTN124.
+A combined average of 65% is needed for the modules mentioned.
 Students may apply for recognition of similar modules as those mentioned in this paragraph.
 Only a certain number of students can be accommodated annually; therefore, all prospective BComHons and BA Honours applicants are subjected to a selection process.